Miami police: Boyfriend kills woman, teen, wounds 3 others | Law-Order

 - United States

-A woman and a 15-year-old were fatally shot and three other young people were wounded early Monday by the woman's boyfriend at an apartment complex south of Miami, police said.
-The man later killed himself outside the apartment as police officers tried to negotiate with him, news outlets reported.
+A 38-year-old woman and a 15-year-old boy were fatally shot and three other young people were wounded early Monday by the woman's boyfriend at an apartment complex south of Miami, police said.
+The 42-year-old man later killed himself outside the apartment as police officers tried to negotiate with him, news outlets reported.
+Miami-Dade police had responded to a call about shots fired at the complex, according to a news release.

+Miami-Dade Police said an 11-year-old girl was in critical condition and a 16-year-old boy was in stable condition at a hospital.
+An 18-year-old was also taken to a hospital for treatment but his condition wasn't available, the release said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)